Introduction

 Becoming a Psychologist and Working Through my Childhood Trauma

-In my late teens when I started studying psychology at university, I swore to myself I was going to heal from the traumas of my childhood – which included severe religious trauma, repeated sexual abuse, and ongoing emotional neglect and abuse at home, among other things.
+In my late teens when I started studying psychology at university, I swore to myself I was going to heal from the traumas of my childhood – which included severe religious trauma, repeated sexual abuse, and childhood emotional neglect at home, among other things.
 I promised I would make a better life for myself as an adult.
 I left religion, confronted my parents, started therapy, became a successful psychologist, and read everything I could on how to be a functional, happy adult.

 A Curveball in my Healing Journey: New Trauma